-- This school ensures that pupils with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - If a pupil is missing a lot of time at school, they have limited concentration or they are frequently tired, all teachers at this school understand that this may be due to their medical condition. - Teachers at this school are aware of the potential for pupils with medical conditions to have special educational needs (SEN).
+- Woodloes School ensures that pupils with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - If a pupil is missing a lot of time at school, has limited concentration or are frequently tired, all teachers at Woodloes School understand that this may be due to their medical condition. - Teachers at Woodloes School are aware of the potential for pupils with medical conditions to have special educational needs (SEN).
 Pupils with medical conditions who are finding it difficult to keep up with their studies are referred to the SEN coordinator.
-The school's SEN coordinator consults the pupil, parents and the pupil's healthcare professional to ensure the effect of the pupil's condition on their schoolwork is properly considered. - This school ensures that lessons about common medical conditions are incorporated into PSHE lessons and other parts of the curriculum. - Pupils at this school learn about what to do in the event of a medical emergency.
+The school's SEN coordinator consults the pupil, parents and the pupil's healthcare professional to ensure the effect of the pupil's condition on their schoolwork is properly considered. - Woodloes School ensures that lessons about common medical conditions are incorporated into PSHE lessons and other parts of the curriculum. - Pupils at Woodloes School learn about what to do in the event of a medical emergency.